-Once you already own a solid mic collection, I highly recommend you check one out.
+Once you already own a solid mic collection, I highly recommend checking them out.

-They do so, using a design known as an interference tube, which features a series of slots designed to reject off-axis noise.
+The key to this design is the long interference tube, featuring a series of slots designed to reject off-axis noise.
 The longer the tube, the narrower the pickup angle.

 And while advanced sound engineers might use them in the studio occasionally, most of us never will.
 But at least now, you know what they are.

 Wireless Mics: The Standard Tools for the Stage

 The main trade-off with wireless mics is that you get greater mobility, in exchange for a compromise in sound quality.

 So in the recording studio, where everything is stationary, there’s really no need to sacrifice sound quality.

 However on-stage, where singers and speakers require freedom of movement to various degrees, the trade-off is often worth it.

 To learn about wireless mics and see our list of recommendations, check out this post:

 Handheld Field Recorders: A Tool for Mobile Studios